 Tiered Storage can be enabled either for all topics, or per topic if needed.
 You can learn more about Shadow Indexing and Tiered Storage solutions in our documentation here.
 You can also learn how we built Shadow Indexing here.

 As you can see, there’s a lot to consider when deploying Redpanda in an HA manner.
-This article is the first in a series that will focus on HA deployments.
-Part 2 will focus on multi-region stretch deployments, followed by Part 3 with a step-by-step tutorial for deploying your own multi-node HA cluster.
+This article is the first in a series dedicated to HA deployments.
+Part two will focus on deploying a cluster in a single AZ, and Part three will focus on multi-AZ and multi-region clusters.

-There are a number of topics that relate to deploying an HA cluster that we have not yet covered and, eventually, we plan to focus on each of them in future articles.
+There are a number of topics related to deploying an HA cluster that we haven't yet covered and, eventually, we plan to focus on each of them in future articles.
 Some of these topics are async replication and detailing a full disaster recovery process.
 In the meantime, join the Redpanda Community on Slack to ask your HA deployment questions, or to request coverage of other HA-related features.

 Subscribe and never miss another blog post, announcement, or community event.
 We hate spam and will never sell your contact information.